mmistakes/minimal-mistakes/_posts/2020-03-31-contravariance.md

 excerpt: "The Scala type system is powerful, but also hard.
 We look at contravariance in Scala and try to make some sense out of it."
 ---

+> We discuss variance and variance positions in depth in the [Advanced Scala](https://rockthejvm.com/p/advanced/scala) course.
+Check it out!

 This article is for the Scala programmer who's either getting started with Scala generics, OR who has been using generics in their basic form, i.e. just attach type arguments, like

 ```scala